-The length and size of hair are dependent on the anagen, growth stage, of the hair cycle.
-However, at the cornerstone of these processes, lies the blood flow in scalp, the transportation system for the oxygen and nutrients that are delivered to the hair follicles with subcutaneous blood flow.
+The length and size of hair depend on the anagen, growth stage, of the hair cycle.
+However, at the cornerstone of these processes lies the blood flow in scalp: the transportation system for the oxygen and nutrients to the hair follicle.

-The hair follicles are situated in the lower art of the dermis, except in the scalp where the hair follicles are around in the upper part of the subcutaneous tissue.
-The lower third of the hair follicles is enveloped by a rich vascular plexus – the hair root is essentially enveloped in blood vessels.
-In addition, hair root plexus is the entanglement of nerves that are linked all the way back to our brains and nervous system.
-Essentially being responsible for making our hair “stand up” either when it’s cold or when we are terrified!
+The hair follicles are situated in the lower part of the dermis, except in the scalp where the hair follicles are around in the upper part of the subcutaneous tissue.
+The lower third of the hair follicles is enveloped by a rich vascular plexus.
+In other words, the hair root is enveloped in a net of blood vessels.
+Hair root plexus is the entanglement of nerves that are linked all the way back to our brains and nervous system.
+This is responsible for making our hair “stand up” either when it’s cold or when we are terrified!

-Hair follicles reconstitute themselves though the hair cycle, which also suggests the presence of intrinsic stem cells.
-In contrast to the previous belief that stem cells reside in the bulbar – i.e. bottom – region of hair follicles, stem cells were detected in the bulge area, a contiguous part of outer root sheath, that provides the insertion point for arrector pili muscle and marks the bottom of the permanent portion of hair follicles.
-Later, studies successively demonstrated that these bulge stem cells has high proliferative capacity and multipotency to regenerate not only hair follicles but also sebaceous glands and epidermis.
+Hair follicles renew and reconsitute themselves though the hair cycle, which also suggests the presence of intrinsic stem cells.
+In contrast to the previous belief that stem cells reside in the bottom region of hair follicles, stem cells were actually detected in the bulge area, the middle, shared part of outer root sheath.
+The sheath provides the insertion point for arrector pili muscle and marks the bottom of the permanent portion of a hair follicle.
+These bulge stem cells has high proliferative (mutliplication) capacity and high potency to regenerate – not only hair follicles but also sebaceous glands and epidermis.
 The genesis of these stems cells are directly responsible for new hair formation and support of hair follicles.

 The gene overview

-Aside from that, some cell growth factors, such as VEGF, FGF-5S, IGF-1 and KGF, induce the proliferation of cells in the hair follicle and surrounding vascular system also maintaining follicles in the growth phase.
-On the other hand, negative factors, like FGF-5, terminate the anagen phase, sometimes prematurely.
+Aside from that, some cell growth factors, such as VEGF, FGF-5S, IGF-1 and KGF, induce the proliferation of cells in the hair follicle and surrounding vascular system.
+This process further helps maintaining follicles in the growth phase.
+On the other hand, negative factors, like FGF-5, cab terminate the anagen phase sometimes prematurely.
 We look at two of them closely.

 Blood vessel grow gene